Core-satellite approach: A smarter way to diversify your investments

 2. Select core investments

-The core portion should consist of passive, low-cost investments that provide stability and broad market exposure.
+The core portion often consists of passive, low-cost investments that provide broad market exposure and reduce reliance on single securities or sectors.
 Options include index funds and ETFs tracking benchmarks like the FTSE 100 or S&P 500.
-These holdings form the foundation of your portfolio, delivering steady returns and reducing overall volatility.
+These holdings form the foundation of your portfolio, delivering steady returns and reducing overall volatility, although they can still fall in value and may not reduce volatility in all market conditions.

 3. Add satellite investments

-The satellite portion enhances growth potential by targeting specific sectors, regions, or themes.
-Consider actively managed funds, thematic ETFs, or individual stocks aligned with market trends or emerging opportunities, such as renewable energy, technology, or small-cap equities.
-Keep the satellite allocation smaller to manage risks effectively.
+The satellite portion may increase return potential by targeting specific sectors, regions, or themes.
+Consider actively managed funds, thematic ETFs, or individual stocks linked to specific sectors, themes or regions, such as renewable energy, technology, or small-cap equities.
+Keep the satellite allocation smaller to limit the portfolio’s exposure to higher-risk positions.

 4. Decide your desired allocation